Try out these 7 ways to use vitamin E oil on the skin for healthier, glowing, and supple skin.

-Vitamin E oil is one of the best types of oil to use on the skin.
-The benefits of vitamin E oil has being lauded by skin care experts, and it is an active ingredient in many skin care products.
+Vitamin E oil is one of the best types of oil to use for skin care.
+The benefits of vitamin E oil have been lauded by skin care experts, and it is an active ingredient in many skin care products.

 7 Best Ways to Use Vitamin E Oil on Skin

-- Vitamin E oil can be applied to thin lashes and eye brows to improve their appearance over time.
-Read Grow Thick Luscious Eyebrows & Eyelashes Naturally with this Castor Oil, Vitamin E & Aloe Vera Serum.
+Vitamin E oil can be applied to thin lashes and eyebrows to improve their appearance over time.

-- The body butter above can also be stored in a portable container like this one and used a treatment for chapped lips.
+The body butter above can also be stored in a portable container like this one and used as a treatment for chapped lips.

 Best Vitamin E Oil & Where to Buy Vitamin E Oil

 To get the most benefits of vitamin E oil, go for the brand with at least 70, 000 IU.

 IU is an abbreviation for international unit, which measures the vitamin E activity in the oil.
 It’s the purest form and extremely concentrated.

 Though it comes in a 2.5 fl oz bottle, it’s quite thick.
 You will use 1 – 2 teaspoons at once in most recipes so it will take some time to get through the bottle.